rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Abimelech came to the tower and fought against it and drew near to the door of the tower to burn it with fire. ^0952

-And a certain woman threw an upper millstone on Abimelech’s head and crushed his skull. ^0953
+And a certain woman threw an upper millstone on Abimelech's head and crushed his skull. ^0953

-Then he called quickly to the young man his armor-bearer and said to him, Draw your sword and kill me, lest they say of me, A woman killed him.
+Then he called quickly to the young man his armor-bearer and said to him, Draw your sword and kill me, lest they say of me, 'A woman killed him.'
 And his young man thrust him through, and he died. ^0954

 And when the men of Israel saw that Abimelech was dead, everyone departed to his home. ^0955

 Thus God returned the evil of Abimelech, which he committed against his father in killing his seventy brothers. ^0956

 And God also made all the evil of the men of Shechem return on their heads, and upon them came the curse of Jotham the son of Jerubbaal. ^0957

 After Abimelech there arose to save Israel Tola the son of Puah, son of Dodo, a man of Issachar, and he lived at Shamir in the hill country of Ephraim. ^1001